The Different Types Of Bipolar Disorder And How To Treat Them

 Bipolar I disorder

-Bipolar I consists of manic episodes that last for a minimum of seven days and persist for most of the day.
+Bipolar I disorder consists of episodes of mania that last for a minimum of seven days and persist for most of the day.
 It can also be diagnosed when the symptoms require hospital care.
 Individuals with bipolar I type can also experience mixed symptoms and depressive episodes.
 For a mixed episode to be present, symptoms of mania and depression must have persisted for at least one week; however, depressive episodes often last for two weeks or longer.

 Bipolar II disorder